-The Exchange proposes to not accept Supplemental Peg Orders in the Control Group and all Test Groups in order to reduce risk in the System by eliminating unnecessary complexity based on infrequent current usage in Pilot Securities and their limited ability to execute under the Trade-at Prohibition in Test Group Three.
+The Exchange proposes to not accept Supplemental Peg Orders in Test Group

+Three in order to reduce risk in the System by eliminating unnecessary complexity based on infrequent current usage in Pilot Securities and their limited ability to execute under the Trade-at Prohibition.
 A Supplemental Peg Order is a non-displayed Limit Order that posts to the EDGA Book, and thereafter is eligible for execution at the NBB for buy orders and NBO for sell orders against routable orders that are equal to or less than the aggregate size of the Supplemental Peg Order interest available at that price.
-In sum, Supplemental Peg Orders are only executable at the NBBO against an order that is in the process of being routed away.
+38 In sum, Supplemental Peg Orders are only executable at the NBBO against an order that is in the process of being routed away.
 In such case, the Exchange is not displaying a Protected Quotation and, therefore, the Supplemental Peg Order would be unable to execute in Test Group Three due to the Trade-at Prohibition.
-Therefore, the Exchange proposes to not accept
+39 Therefore, the Exchange proposes to not accept Supplemental Peg Orders in Test Group Three.